foxssake/trimsock/README.md

 During parsing, these escape sequences must be replaced with their original counterparts.

-Note that these escape sequences must be applied both in regular chunks and in quoted chunks.
+Note that these escape sequences must be considered both in regular chunks and in quoted chunks.

 #### Reserved characters in command names